What are the limits on Commercial Bank Lending?: Failures in Systemic Regulation

 \subsection{Asset Backed Securities}

 Asset Backed Securities(ABS) are freely traded financial instruments that represent packages of loans issued by the commercial banks.
-The majority are created from mortgages, but credit card debt, commercial real estate loans, student loans, and hedge fund loans are also known to have been securitized.
-The earliest form of ABS within the American banking system\footnote{Ludwig von Mises,\cite{mises.1912} writing in 1912 describes the Austro-Hungarian Bank "refusing to issue bills ... to increase the difficulty of speculative repurchase of home securities from abroad", suggesting that a loan sale problem may also have been present in parts of the 19th century banking system as well.} appears to stem from the creation of the Federal National Mortgage Association (Fannie Mae) in 1938, a Great Depression measure aimed at creating loan liquidity within the banking system.
+The majority are created from mortgages, but credit card debt, commercial real estate loans, student loans, and hedge fund loans are also known to have been securitized\cite{rosenthal.1988} The earliest form of ABS within the American banking system\footnote{Ludwig Von Mises,\cite{mises.1912} writing in 1912 describes the Austro-Hungarian Bank "refusing to issue bills ... to increase the difficulty of speculative repurchase of home securities from abroad", suggesting that a loan sale problem may also have been present at that time.} appears to stem from the creation of the Federal National Mortgage Association (Fannie Mae) in 1938 as part of amendments to the US National Housing Act, a Great Depression measure aimed at creating loan liquidity.
 Fannie Mae, and the other Government Sponsored Enterprises buy loans from approved mortgage sellers, typically banks, and create guaranteed financial debt instruments from them, to be sold on the credit markets.
 The resulting bonds, backed as they are by loan insurance, are widely used in pension funds and insurance companies, as a secure, financial instrument providing a predictable, low risk return.

 The creation of a more general form of Mortgage Backed Security is credited to Bob Dall and the trading desk of Salmon brothers in 1977 by Lewis\cite{lewis.1990}.
-Lewis\cite{lewis.1990} also describes a rapid expansion in their sale beginning in 1981 as a direct side effect of the Savings and Loans crisis.
-The introduction of loan insurance in various forms, including purchased insurance from several major insurance companies, and the formalization of credit default swaps in 1997, led to another rapid expansion in their issuance during the late 1990's and early 21st century, since a loan that is insured against loss appears, superficially at least, to be a perfectly safe investment.
+Lewis also describes a rapid expansion in their sale beginning in 1981 as a side effect of the United States savings and loans crisis.
+The concept was extended in 1987 by bankers at Drexel Burnham Lambert Inc. to corporate bonds and loans in the form of Collateralized Debt Obligations(CDOs), which eventually came to include mortgage backed securities, and in the form of CDO-Squared instruments, pools of CDO.
+(For an excellent work on the history of these instruments see Mackenzie's paper on the sociology of the knowledge of these instruments within the financial community\cite{mackenzie.2011}.)